 - Rice – white or brown

-- If YOU have any suggestions on what you like to serve with honey sriracha chicken, let me know in the comments below!
+What’s YOUR favorite thing to serve with this honey sriracha chicken?
+Let me know in the comments below!

 Slow Cooker Honey Sriracha Chicken Recipe